jcgneto/CV/README.md

 # Research areas of interest

-Ecology and evolution of Foodborne pathogens.
+Ecology of Foodborne pathogens.
+Systems microbiology and microbial ecology.

 # Publications